riquedev/WhatsAppManifest/README.md

 # WhatsAppManifest

 ### What is it?
-This package is used to provide a python interface to interact with WhatsApp to send, receive messages, configure your profile, among other functions ...
+This package is used to provide a python interface to interact with WhatsApp to send, receive messages, configure your profile, among other functions...

 This package can perform its functions using the Android Debug Bridge (adb).

 ### Installation